How to buy fire goggles

 Protective eyewear applies to both firefighters and medical providers.
 OSHA estimates that 90 percent of occupational eye injuries could have been prevented.
 The OSHA standard 1910.133(a) places responsibility for the use of eyewear on the employer.

-Depending on the usage — EMS, firefighting or technical rescue — there are various standards that need to be followed as well as consideration when purchasing fire goggles.
+Depending on the usage — EMS, firefighting or technical rescue — there are various standards that need to be followed as well as considered when purchasing fire goggles.

 National Fire Protection Association (NFPA) 1971 — compliant for structural firefighting